Isilin/Filedepot/README.txt

 1) Copy the filedepot folder to the modules folder in your installation.

+2) The filedepot module now requires the libraries module be installed.
+   We are not permitted to include NON-GPL or mixed license files in the module distribution as per Drupal guidelines.

+   You will now need to create a sites/all/libraries folder if you don't already have the libraies module installed.
+   PLEASE rename the files as noted below

+   The following three javascript and support files then need to be retrieved and saved to the sites/all/libraies folder.
+   > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder.js
+   > http://yuilibrary.com/support/2.8.2/dropin_patches/uploader-2.7.0.zip  - SAVE FILE as: yui_uploader.swf
+   > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui.js

-2) Enable the module using Administer -> Site building -> Modules (/admin/build/modules).
+3) Enable the module using Administer -> Site building -> Modules (/admin/build/modules).

    The module will create a new content type called 'filedepot folder'

-3) Review the module settings using Administer -> Site configuration -> Filedepot Settings Save your settings and at a minium, reset to defaults and save settings.
+4) Review the module settings using Administer -> Site configuration -> Filedepot Settings Save your settings and at a minium, reset to defaults and save settings.

-4) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot
+5) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot

-5) Review the permissions assigned to your site roles: {siteurl}/index.php?q=admin/user/permissions Users will need atleast 'access filedepot' permission to access filedepot and to view/download files.
+6) Review the permissions assigned to your site roles: {siteurl}/index.php?q=admin/user/permissions Users will need atleast 'access filedepot' permission to access filedepot and to view/download files.

 Notes: